The itslearning platform makes creating group assignments easier than ever before!

-With course groups, a student can submit using one of the existing course groups they are member of.
-These groups can be created and managed by the teacher.
+With course groups, a student can submit using one of the existing course groups they are a member of.
+These groups are created and managed by the teacher.

 As long as there are no answers, the student can select another group - if available - or choose to submit the answer on their own.

-When being added to a group, the student will get a notifications under the bell.
-The same goes when a group member withdraws from the group.
+When being added to a group, the student will get a notification (bell icon).
+The same happens when a group member withdraws from the group.

-In general assessing a group answer works the same as assessing individual answers.
-The teacher will be able to see the members of the group.
+In general assessing a group answer works in the same way as assessing individual answers.
+YThe teacher will be able to see the members of the group.